NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 - Better BibTex for Zotero v6.7.225
 - DOI Manager v1.5.0

 These plugins help me import metadata from Zotero, including but not limited to author names, journal name, year published, abstract, etc. The plugins also help me import any highlights and notes that I made on the PDF file.
-These include words highlighted using the highter (including the color that I used), as well as figures that I've circled with the "Area" tool and notes I've written with the "Post-it" tool.
+These include words highlighted using the highter (including the color that I used), as well as figures that I've circled with the "Area" tool.

+To download, go to the [Zotero plugin webpage](https://www.zotero.org/support/plugins) and search for the plugin.
+Follow the instructions for each plugin as written.

 <br>